Duran914/test-framework/README.md

 * Requires company name, campaign type, site id.
 * driver can accept "chrome", "firefox", "safari"; default is set to "chrome".
 * device_type accepts "desktop" or "mobile";  default is "desktop".
 Mobile execution only works on chrome.
-* headless accepts a boolean of "True" or "False".
-False is default.
+* headless accepts a boolean of "True" or "False"; default is False.
 Only chrome and firefox support headless.

 ### initiate_test()
 The initiate_test function must come immediately after creating a new instance of the USI class.
 This function creates all